Career Change to the Trades UK: Best Routes, Pay & Jobs (2026)

 ✅ Pros

-- Higher earning potential than many office jobs
+- Higher earning potential than many office jobs once qualified

-- Satisfaction of building/fixing real things
+- Satisfaction of building or fixing real things

-- Option to be your own boss
+- Option to be your own boss later

-- Government funding available for retraining
+- Government funding may be available for some retraining routes

 ❌ Cons